When it comes to APIs(Application Programming Interface), there are two major concepts that often cause confusion: CRUD and REST.

 CRUD Operations

-Let's take a closer look at each CRUD operation and its significance:
+CRUD functionality is used to maintain permanent records in a database setting, ensuring consistent management and accessibility.
+Let’s take a closer look at each CRUD operation and its significance:

 • Read: The read operation retrieves records from a database based on specific criteria.
 In RDBMS, the read operation is performed using the SELECT command.
 It allows you to query and fetch data from the database.
 In NoSQL databases, the corresponding expressions will depend on the platform and data structures used.